 The NextThought platform allows instructors to track a student’s individual participation and performance within a course of study while simultaneously allowing students to track their progress through the coursework.

 A great benefit of mobile learning is better access to educators and peers.
 Having mobile apps that are user-friendly encourages more frequent engagement and generates the creation of a strong digital community.

-Award-winning LMS have responsive designs that reduce frustration and provide an intuitive easy-to-use platform for groups and discussion threads.
-Learners can ask questions, participate in discussions and develop professional relationships.
+Award-winning LMSs have responsive designs that reduce frustration and provide an intuitive easy-to-use platform for groups and discussion threads.
+Learners can ask questions, participate in discussions, and develop professional relationships.

-Incorporating social media can facilitate communication by creating a virtual classroom environment where members can collaborate and receive real-time feedback.
+Incorporating social media can facilitate communication by creating a virtual classroom environment where employees can collaborate and receive real-time feedback.
 Other examples to engage and inspire learners include:

 - Hosting Q&A sessions,